 Materials: 87% polyester/13% elastane

 The Black Diamond Alpenglow Hoodie was designed for hot, sunshiny days.
-Our tester wore this shirt on hot and difficult hikes in Hawaii and was impressed at how lightweight and breathable it was.
+We wore this shirt on hot and difficult hikes in Hawaii and was impressed at how lightweight and breathable it was.
 The Alpenglow features an in-fiber cooling technology that works to reflect 71% of near-infrared rays.
 We can’t speak to that specific statistic, but we did find that the Alpenglow did a great job of keeping us cool.
 The shirt doesn’t have thumb holes, but it has a stretchier material at the wrists that helps keep the sleeves in place.

 CHECK Men's PRICE ON REICHECK Women's PRICE ON REI